 While both the O'Odham (formerly the North course) and Piipaash (formerly the South) courses at this venue (located right behind Talking Stick Resort & Casino) are fairly straightforward designs by famed architects Bill Coore and Ben Crenshaw, it's the latter layout that may be better suited for those still learning the game.
 The greens aren't quite as crowned, and fewer angles come into play on the fairways.

 Its much higher-profile sibling, the TPC Stadium Course (home of the PGA Tour's Waste Management Phoenix Open), is located right across the street, but the Champions is highly regarded by locals.
-And it's not just because the green fee is significantly lower; it's a fun, walkable layout with large greens.
+And it's not just because the green fee is significantly lower; it's a fun, walkable layout with large greens that makes this an easy golf course for beginners.
 The pace of play on the Champions Course also tends to be a bit better.

 This beloved municipal course, located just east of Sky Harbor International Airport, has been welcoming golfers of all skill levels since 1963.
 The tree-lined fairways are pretty wide, water is only in play on one hole (to the right of the first green), and you get some memorable views of the Papago Buttes looming right next to the course.
 Beginners are even invited to tour the facility and learn where everything is before stepping out on to the course!